mblancoa/java-fun-events/README.md

 |   |-- Event
 |
 |-- EventService               -> implements business logic
+|-- SupplyService              -> implements the supply business logic
 |-- EventRepository            -> defines the repository port to persistence
+|-- EventProvider              -> defines the provider port to suppy events by http requests
 ```
 ### fun-events-mongodb-repository-adapter
 Contains the implementation of the EventRepository port for mongoDB persisence